kael558/PixPalWeb/README.md

 [x] - Basic onboarding sequence with button and name input

 Build
+[ ] - Conversation style!
+Speak in shorter sentences but add pauses to wait for reply.
+If reply comes through, then you interrupt and go again.

 [ ] - Use multi part on first messages to make sure there is no overflow (probably not necessary because it won't be chunked) [ ] - check iPhone 15+, chrome and safari
 [ ] - Automatically show token shop, change settings, privacy policy